oksanabuzh/Ecol_Intensf_Multitroph_BEF/README.md

 # Ecol_Intensf_Multitroph_BEF

-Code and data for the quantitative analysis in
+Code and data for systematic literature review in

 Oksana Buzhdygan & Jana S. Petermann

-Title "Multitrophic aspects of ecological intensification and multiple ecosystem functions and services"
+Title "Multitrophic biodiversity enhances ecosystem functions, services, and ecological intensification in agriculture"

 submitted to Journal of Plant Ecology